Your child and the flu

 Serious side effects from these medicines are quite rare.
 Health care providers and parents must balance the risk for rare side effects against the risk that their children can become quite sick and even die from the flu.

-Talk to your health care provider before giving any over-the-counter cold medicines to your child.
+Talk to your provider before giving any over-the-counter cold medicines to your child.

 WHEN SHOULD MY CHILD SEE A DOCTOR OR VISIT AN EMERGENCY ROOM?